 Alpha diversity

-• Measures diversity within a single sample
+Measures diversity within a single sample

-• Two key aspects:
+Captures two key aspects:

-• Richness: how many taxa are present
+• Richness: how many unique species are present

-• Evenness: how evenly distributed the taxa are
+• Evenness: how evenly distributed they are

 Richness

-\[ S = \text{Number of observed taxa} \]
+\[ R = \text{Number of unique species} \]

 where:

-• \(p_i\) = relative abundance of taxon \(i\)
+• \(p_i\) = relative abundance of species \(i\)

-• \(S\) = number of taxa
+• \(R\) = total number of species

 where: